akhildattab/Data_pipeline_for_ML_NLP_model/README.md

+# Objective
+Develop a data processing pipeline that tranforms a large volume of text data from a Kinesis stream into a format suitable for the continuous training a text summarization model.

+# Overview
+The NLP model must be trained on a regular schedule to keep up-to-date on the stylistic elements of modern journalism.
+Therefore I developed a data pipeline capable of processing incoming text data efficiently.
+The ultimate goal is to enhance this data in ways that bolster machine learning (ML) training scenarios.
+This includes considering how the result is stored, ensuring that it supports efficient data access patterns suitable for large-scale processing and ML model training.

 # Kinesis article enrichment pipeline

 This project reads article events from Kinesis, adds a `word_count` feature, keeps a running average of that feature, and writes the enriched records to S3 as partitioned Parquet files.
 Everything runs locally with Docker Compose and LocalStack.